0nurulusoy/spring-petclinic/readme.md

-# spring-petclinic as docker container.
+# Run spring-petclinic application as a docker container.

 ### Run the image with below command, you need to wait up to 1-2 mins to access it from browser